Enumeration Algorithms for Conjunctive Queries with Projection: Introduction

 This article is the full version of a conference publication~\cite{deep2021enumeration}.
-We have added all of the proofs and intermediate results that were excluded from the paper.
-In particular, we have added the full proof of our main result -- enumeration delay obtained for star queries(Theorem~\ref{thm:star:delay}, Theorem~\ref{thm:main:leftdeep}, and Theorem~\ref{thm:path}) as well as the proofs of all the helper lemmas in~\autoref{sec:helper}.
-Additionally, we have also added the full algorithm for the helper lemmas.
+We have added all of the proofs and intermediate results excluded from the paper.
+In particular, we have added the full proof of our main result -- enumeration delay obtained for star queries (Theorem~\ref{thm:star:delay}, Theorem~\ref{thm:main:leftdeep}, and Theorem~\ref{thm:path}) as well as the proofs of all the helper lemmas in~\autoref{sec:helper}.
+Additionally, we have added the full algorithm for the helper lemmas.
 We have also added Example~\ref{ex:quadratic} and Example~\ref{ex:enum:two} to improve the exposition.
-Finally, we have added a new result in Section~\ref{subsec:interleaving} that transfers a result for static enumeration to the dynamic setting.
+Finally, we have added a new result in~\autoref{subsec:interleaving} that transfers a result for static enumeration to the dynamic setting.

 The remainder of the article is organized as follows.
-In the next section, we give preliminary concepts, definitions and notation.
-In~\autoref{sec:helper}, we present useful lemmas that are used frequently throughout the article.
+In~\autoref{sec:framework}, we give preliminary concepts, definitions, and notation.
+In~\autoref{sec:helper}, we present useful lemmas used frequently throughout the article.
 In~\autoref{sec:proof}, we state the main result and compare it against prior work.
 As a warm-up step, we present the intuition and main ideas for the two-path query, which are then generalized to star queries.
-Towards the end of the section, we also discuss how matrix multiplication can be useful.~\autoref{sec:ldeep} and~\autoref{sec:path} are dedicated to the study of a class of hierarchical queries that we call left-deep and path queries respectively.
+Toward the end of the section, we also discuss how matrix multiplication can be useful.~\autoref{sec:ldeep} and~\autoref{sec:path} are dedicated to studying a class of hierarchical queries that we call left-deep and path queries, respectively.
 Finally, we discuss past contribution measures in~\autoref{sec:related} and conclude in~\autoref{sec:conclusion}.